data2health/resource-discovery/README.md

 * Creation of expertise visualizations and services for adoption and assimilation by CTSA hubs for use in their local environments;
 * Development and deployment of an open repository to support preservation, indexing, and discovery of resources at CTSA hubs;
-* Development of a data discovery engine to index and search data across hubs;
+* Development of a data discovery engine to index and search data across hubs (collaboration between Scripps & Northwestern);
 * Harmonization of educational resources from multiple existing platforms into a single shared discovery framework;
 * Extending representation of expertise and related services across the CTSA consortium;
 * Developing a practical, scalable model of contribution and fostering its adoption across the CTSA